Racing and Gaming Commission hears proposals for Gering horse track

 Features would include a 5/8 mile track, six stall barns, a paddock viewing area, a grandstand, a rooftop terrace and a parking lot with 780 parking spaces.

-The Beckers were also the group who proposed the North Platte horse racing track.
+The Beckers were also the group who proposed a North Platte horse racing track.

 Several of the proposals also included potential plans for casinos later down the line.
 Sage said the informational meeting was strictly focused on the racetracks, however.